lualiloon/candlelight/README.md

     [candle.utils :as u]))

 ;; The 'new-screen' initializes a screen and all it's related parts, and returns ;; them all in a single map.
-This map should be passed to all other functions in ;; the candle.screen namespace, generally as the first argument.
+This map should be passed to any function that ;; takes a "screen" argument.
 (defonce screen (scr/new-screen))

 ;; Open a window for the screen